CodeFoodPixels/lukeb.co.uk/src/posts/now-with-added-eleventy.md

 title: "Now with added Eleventy!"
 date: 2021-02-12 10:30:00
 tags:
-  - css
+  - CSS
   - HTML
-  - website
+  - Website
-  - eleventy
+  - Eleventy
-  - announcements
+  - Announcements
-  - web development
+  - Web Development
 ---

 Ever since I gave [Eleventy](https://11ty.dev/) a go when I was building the [LeedsJS](https://leedsjs.com) website, I've been a huge fan and advocate, even convincing some people to give it a try out of my sheer enthusiasm for it.
 I absolutely love the simplicity and flexibility of it, as well as things like data files.
 I have a whole post talking about this stuff from when I was [building the new LeedsJS website](/blog/2019/11/11/building-the-new-leedsjs-website/).